bids-standard/bids-website/docs/impact/index.md

 Steering Group.

-Regarding **requesting a letter of support** - please submit a drafted letter of support to the collaboration lead (???) so we may review internally.
+Regarding **requesting a letter of support** - please submit a drafted letter of support to the collaboration lead or the BIDS maintainters email ([bids.maintenance@gmail.com](mailto:bids.maintenance@gmail.com)) so we may review internally.

 Please include how you plan on giving back to the BIDS community.
 The primary mechanism is to support a member of your team to become a BIDS Maintainer.